 At one corner on the upper level is a small food court.
 From two stalls - Stop & Mos, and Peixet als Encants - we had our lunch of Paella rice, mixed grilled vegetables and tapas downed with superb Estrella Galiciag pale lager.

 While dining, we looked up in awe at the Agbar Tower/Glòries Tower (Torre Agbar), situated just right next to the market.
 The Agbar Tower was built for the Agbar water company and was designed by French architect Jean Nouvel, to represent a water geyser geyser sprouting from the deep sea.
 It is no longer occupied by the water company and hence the change of name to the Glòries Tower.
-At night the tower is lit up colourful array of 4,500 yellow, blue, pink and red lights; for lighting times, click here.
+At night the tower is lit up a colourful array of 4,500 yellow, blue, pink and red lights; for lighting times, click here.

 Further away, sitting high up on Tibidabo Hill, was the majestic Sagrat Cor Church (Temple Expiatori del Sagrat Cor.
 The building is of a Romanesque fortress of stone from Montjuïc, topped by a monumental neo-Gothic church with an octagonal dome on eight columns.
 The dome is crowned with an image of the Sacred Heart; the original work by Frederic Marès was destroyed in 1936 and replaced in 1950 with another by Josep Miret.